 The City of Zaanstad, NS Stations, and ProRail are adding another level above the platforms at Zaandam station.
 The upper level will feature a transfer for pedestrians and cyclists to connect the city centre with the west of the city.
 It will also include shops and facilities to make it a pleasant place to spend time.

-A new bicycle storage facility will be realised on the Houtveldweg, with space for approx. 1,400 bicycles.
-The new storage facility will be located along the 'De Slinger' bike path, which will connect the Houtveldweg to the Stadhuisplein over the station's upper level.
+A new bicycle storage facility has been realised on the Houtveldweg, with space for approx. 1,400 bicycles.
+The bicycle storage facility is now located along the 'De Slinger' bike path, which connects the Houtveldweg to the Stadhuisplein over the station's upper level.

 Modernising the station hall

-In addition to the new upper level at the station, the station hall will gain a new entrance and the hall will be renovated to meet travellers' contemporary needs.
+In addition to the new upper level at the station, the station hall has a new entrance and the hall has been renovated to meet travellers' contemporary needs.

 The realisation of the station's new upper level was made possible by a constructive partnership of ProRail, NS Stations, Zaanstad and the Transport Authority Amsterdam.
 By linking fields of expertise in the areas of rail transport, technology, and urban planning, the partners can ensure the best quality for the project and the city.
-The station upper level, the bicycle storage facility, and the new station hall should be complete by late 2019.
+The station upper level, the bicycle storage facility, and the new station hall should be complete in April 2020.